bdurand/ultra_settings/README.md

 You can set an explicit prefix by setting `runtime_setting_prefix` on your configuration class.

-You can disable runtime settings as a default source on your fields by setting `runtime_settings_disabled` to true on your configuration class.
+You can disable runtime settings as a default source on your fields by setting `runtime_settings_disabled` to `true` on your configuration class.

+If a setting value cannot be loaded from the runtime settings, then it's value will attempt to be loaded from a YAML file.

 ### YAML Files

+The last place settings will be loaded from are from static YAML files.
+These can provide a good place to store default values for you application since they can be distributed with your application code.

 By default settings will be loaded from a YAML file determined by its class name (i.e. `Configs::MySettingsConfiguration` uses the file "configs/my_settings.yml").
-The file will be looked for in the path defined by `UltraSettings.yaml_config_path`.
+The file will be searched for in the path defined by `UltraSettings.yaml_config_path`.
 If the file does not exist, then settings will not use the YAML source strategy.

-You can specify an explicit YAML file to use by setting `configuration_file` on your configuration class.
+You can specify an explicit YAML file to use by setting `configuration_file` on your configuration class to the path to the file.

-You can disable YAML files as a default source on your fields by setting `yaml_config_disabled` to true on your configuration class.
+You can disable YAML files as a default source on your fields by setting `yaml_config_disabled` to `true` on your configuration class.

-YAML files support ERB evaluation within them so you can include dynamic values if needed by using the ERB `<%= %>` markup.
+YAML files will be evaluated for an ERB markup (i.e. `<%= %>`) before the YAML itself is evaluated.
+You can use this feature to dynamically generate values within the YAML file.

 YAML files define environment specific configurations.
-YAML files must define a hash where the keys are the names of you application environments.
-You define which environment to use with `UltraSettings.yaml_config_env` (default is "development").
-There is also a special key named "shared" which, if defined, will be merged with the environment hash.
+YAML files must define a hash where the keys are the names of your application environments (i.e. development, test, production, etc.).
+You define which environment to use with `UltraSettings.yaml_config_env` (the default environment is "development").
+There is also a special key `"shared"` which, if defined, will be merged with the environment hash.

 So, for this YAML file: